lambdamikel/Busch-2090/README.md

 ### December 4th 2023

-Mr. Jörg Vallen of Busch was so kind to include a link to my [PicoRAM 2090](https://github.com/lambdamikel/picoram2090) as well as to [this repository](https://github.com/lambdamikel/Busch-2090) on the [Busch Microtronic main
+Mr. JÃ¶rg Vallen of Busch was so kind to include a link to my [PicoRAM 2090](https://github.com/lambdamikel/picoram2090) as well as to [this repository](https://github.com/lambdamikel/Busch-2090) on the [Busch Microtronic main